kernie66/homebridge-random-delay-switches/README.md

 ## How to install

  * ```sudo npm install -g homebridge-random-delay-switches```
-* Create an accessory in your config.json file, or use the Homebridge UI
+* Create a platform and a delay switch in your config.json file, or use the Homebridge UI
 * Restart homebridge

 ## Example config.json: